shaerul/ELK-Stack-Project/README.md

 3. Provisioning Filebeat and Metricbeat with Ansible playbook in DVWA VMs
 4. Performing a self User Acceptance Test (UAT) as a Part of QA (Quality Assurance)

-These files have been tested and used to generate a live ELK deployment on Azure.
+The following .YML config files have been tested and used for **Ansible** to generate a live ELK Stack deployment on **Azure** from Jump Box VM.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._